rangle/ngCourse2/handout/09-routing.md

 ***Using Auxiliary routes***

-Angular 2 supports concept of auxiliary routes.
-Before we go further we must understand what are auxiliary routes.
+Angular 2 supports the concept of auxiliary routes.
+Before we go further, we must understand what an auxiliary route is.
 Auxiliary routes allow you to set up and navigate multiple independent routes in a single app.
 Each component has one primary route and zero or more auxiliary outlets.
 Auxiliary outlets must have unique name within a Component.

 To define the auxiliary route we must first add the router outlet where contents for the auxiliary route gets rendered.
 Sample for the auxiliary route outlet is shown below.
 ```html